DTM-Tools/exome_v1.0/README.md

 DTMTools was created by the Department of Transfusion Medicine of the National Institutes of Health, in loving memory of our patient Rylan Jaxson Macomb.

-You can learn more about DTMTools in the _/documentation_ directory, which includes a detailed description, sample command lines, and files for download. **We encourage users to review all the documentation material carefully before downloading and running the DTM-Tools code**.
+You can learn more about DTMTools in the _/documentation_ directory, which includes a detailed softwaree description, sample command lines, and files for download. **We encourage users to review all the documentation material carefully prior to downloading and running the DTM-Tools code**.

 ## Download Reference Genome